hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

 Investors get elevated priviledges for specific queues.
 These are managed in so called Slurm QoS (Quality of Service).
 Where in the past the investors specified a list of users, who can use the QoS, in future Workspaces are able to manage the QoS on Workspace level.
 Therefore, you need to open a request to add an existing QoS to a (list of) Workspace(s).
 The membership managment is done within the Workspace.

 !!! type "Warning"
     Investor QoS are bind to SLURM accounts.
-Since personal SLURM accounts get deactivated when joining a HPC Workspace, the investor QoS need to get transfered.
+Since personal SLURM accounts get deactivated when joining an HPC Workspace, the investor QoS need to get transfered.
 This process is not done automatically, please request the transfer using our [ServicePortal](https://serviceportal.unibe.ch/hpc)

 ## Import Bulk Users